weissec/Linbips/README.md

 # Linbips.py

+> [!ATTENTION]
+> The script no longer works due to Google restrictions.

 ## Description:
 This python script can be used to discover a list of employees and their role in a given organisation.
 The script can also be used to scrape a list of potential usernames in different formats given a target Company name (-u option).